-One of the must-have skills on your road to financial independence is selling.
-Even if you don’t work in a marketing or sales position, we often find ourselves in situations where we have to sell or persuade people to act in our favor, may it be applying for a job, asking for a raise, or asking a girl for her number.
+One of the must-have skills on your road to Financial Independence is selling.
+Even if you don’t work in a marketing or sales position, we often find ourselves in situations where we have to sell, or loosely speaking, persuade people to act in our favor, may it be applying for a job, asking for a raise, or perhaps getting a pretty lady’s number.

 Not so with selling, I found out that making some subtle tweaks to the formula can make for entirely different results.

-Take, for example, this Sears Newport typewriter of mine which I bought for $5 at a local garage sale when it struck my interest to resell the thing on Facebook Marketplace.
+Take, for example, this Sears Newport typewriter, which I bought for $5 at a local garage sale when it struck my interest to resell the thing on Facebook Marketplace.

 But I went ahead and wrote the original caption as follows.

 Vintage 197x Sears Newport typewriter.
 Made in Portugal.
 Comes with original case, brand new ribbon, and manuals.
 Fully functional.

 I ran the ad for several days but got no response from any interested buyers.
 I’ve gotten not a single inquiry, not even a single “like”.